jamesaffeld/f5-agility-labs-xc/docs/class4/module1/lab2.rst

 From the **Select service** menu, click on **Multi-Cloud Network Connect** and then click on **Site List,**

 Your XC Node should have registered successfully and will appear green with a Health Score of 100.
 You may need to click **Refresh** in the top right corner if you do not see your animal name.
+In this example I was assigned **rested-tiger**.

+|

 .. image:: ../images/registeredce.png

+|

 ..
 Important:: If you do not see your Site as registered or in a healthy state please see a Lab Assistant.

-From this dashboard you can note the current **Site Admin State, Provider, SW version, and OS version.**
+From this Dashboard you can note the current **Site Admin State, Provider, SW version, and OS version.**

 **Please DO NOT click "Upgrade" on any of the Sites!**

 Instead, **Click** on the three dots under the **Actions** column at the far right of the screen of **"your animal"**  Site and click on **Manage Configuration**.

-In this example I was assigned **rested-tiger**.
+|

 .. image:: ../images/action.png

+|

 Review the **Metadata, Site Type** and **Coordinates** fields as well as the **Connected REs** (Regional Edge) section.

 These are the closest Regional Edge sites based on the latitude and longitude information provided during the deployment process. **Each CE has an auto-provisioned self-healing secure tunnel to redundant RE's.**

+|

 .. image:: ../images/remeta.png

+|

-Look at the top left-hand corner where you see Form, Documentation and JSON. **You will see this throughout the Distributed Cloud console configuration menus.**
+Look at the top left-hand corner where you see Form, Documentation and JSON. **You will see these fields throughout the Distributed Cloud console configuration menus.**

 ..
 Important:: Distributed Cloud is built with an API-first strategy.
 All the configurations can be done via GUI or API calls.

+|

 You can view the JSON file of the configuration by clicking **JSON**.